mahyarmirrashed/generic-package-indexer/README.md

 docker run -p 8080:8080 -d generic-package-indexer
 ```

+Run with the `-h` flag to see available flags.

 ## Testing

 To run tests, initialize your environment (a `flake.nix` is provided), then run